Pros / This video editing software offers multiple learning videos that show you how to use it to its fullest potential.

 Cons / The quality of the exported videos can be spotty and pixelated, potentially requiring you to make multiple versions before you get the results you want.

 AVS Video Editor is consumer-level video editing software that allows you to transform your raw footage into a finished video that you can show friends and family or upload to the internet for the world to see.
-It’s easy enough to learn to use, but setbacks in our testing process and the quality of the exported video leaves a little to be desired.
+It’s easy enough to learn to use, but setbacks in our testing process and the quality of the exported video leave much to be desired.

-When you first launch AVS Video Editor, the program walks you through a series of prompts that shows you exactly how to use each module of the software.
+When you first launch AVS Video Editor, the program walks you through a series of prompts that show you exactly how to use each module of the software.
 These prompts link you to video guides on the AVS website that show you how to use the video editing software most effectively.

 The interface of the program is designed to walk you through each step of the video creation process, from importing your media to adding transitions, effects, text and audio.
 Each module is accessible from any screen so you can shift between aspects of your projects easily.
 This is useful for beginner or novice users who are still learning the ins and outs of editing video.